 The Bitter Bar, 835 Walnut St.

 There aren’t many bars in Boulder with a patio area this large.
 That gives Bitter Bar the edge in this discussion because no one wants to squeeze past a dozen people to get to a stool somewhere; they want to stretch out at a table and relax with a drink.
-Bitter Bar fills both those needs to a T.
+Bitter Bar fills both those needs to a T. Add to it weekly live music and a hip vibe.

 T/ACO, 1175 Walnut St.

 What is it about tacos and patios that seem to go together?
 If you can find space on the renovated patio here, you’ve got a prized spot.
 The fish tacos are delicious, and the margaritas are not to be underestimated.
+The space isn’t large, but the Flatirons peek in the distant view.

 Southern Sun, 627 S. Broadway E.